rijumone/PHPCMS/picocms/content/sorting_algos_bubble.md

 # get the length of the list
 len_lst = len(lst)

 # the first loop
 for i in range(len_lst):
-    # the second loop skipping the i last elements i each time
+    # the second loop skipping the i last items i each time
-    # i starts from 0 so the first time, all the elements will be checked
+    # i starts from 0 so the first time, all the items will be checked
-    # except that we need to run the loop only till the 2nd last element
+    # except that we need to run the loop only till the 2nd last item
-    # since the 2nd last element will compare with the last element
+    # since the 2nd last item will compare with the last item
     for j in range(len_lst - (i + 1)):
-        # if the element which comes earlier is greater than the next adjacent element
+        # if the item which comes earlier is greater than the next adjacent item
         if lst[j] > lst[j + 1]:
             # swap them by judiciously using a temporary variable
             _tmp = lst[j + 1]